ropensci/GSODR/README.md

 quality, stations with too many missing observations are omitted.
 All units are converted to metric, e.g., inches to millimetres and Fahrenheit to Celsius.
-Output is saved as a Comma Separated Value (CSV) file or in a spatial GeoPackage file, implemented by most major GIS softwares, summarizing each year y station, which includes vapour pressure and relative humidity variables calculated from existing data in GSOD.
+Output is saved as a Comma Separated Value (CSV) file or in a spatial GeoPackage (GPKG) file, implemented by most major GIS softwares, summarising each year by station, which also includes vapour pressure and relative humidity variables calculated from existing data in GSOD.

 This package was largely based on Tomislav Hengl's work in "[A Practical Guide to Geostatistical